coding-blocks/certificate-worker/readme.md

 ## Certificate Worker
 This service is used to generate a certificate-pdf for given student data.
-It works on amqp protocol on rabbitmq-server and uses amoeba-certificate as consumer.
+It works on amqp protocol on rabbitMQ-server and uses amoeba-certificate as consumer.

 ## Setup
 This project can be setup locally as well as on docker.

 ## Setup locally
-* Firstly download and install rabbitmq-server on your system.
+* Firstly download and install rabbitMQ-server on your system.
 [See here](https://www.rabbitmq.com/download.html)
 * Create .env
-* Make sure rabbitmq-server is running (default port 5672)
+* Make sure rabbitMQ-server is running (default port 5672)
 * Start server.
   ```
   npm start